Our Teaching Nest

 Sharon E. Cooper is a yoga teacher, workshop leader/healer, writing coach, and an award-winning internationally produced and published playwright, screenwriter and filmmaker.
 Her short plays have been produced in India, Hungary, Singapore, Australia, England, Germany, Hungary, the Netherlands and across the U.S. She is published in The Best Ten-Minute Plays 2010, 2014, 2016, and 2019, as well as Laugh Lines: Short Comic Plays and several college textbooks.
 Sharon’s award-winning comedic films “The Seven Men of Hanukkah” and “Believin’” have screened across North America and South Asia.
 Sharon has a compassionate approach in all of her work—as a yoga teacher for over fifteen years, as a writing coach for individuals, groups, schools and companies, and as a workshop facilitator in creating and leading programs for white people in nonjudgmental spaces to work on eliminating racism.
 Her work changes people’s lives.

-Originally a native of New Jersey, Nafisah Harley is a current graduate student working toward her Master’s Degree in Clinical Mental Health Counseling through Johns Hopkins University.
-After her brother’s diagnosis and struggles with receiving appropriate care, Nafisah became adamant about working with members of the Black community to erase the stigma surrounding mental health.
-She began to get involved volunteering and fundraising for the Mental Health Association of New Jersey and went on to graduate from Kean University with a Bachelor’s in Psychology.
-After moving to Baltimore to continue her studies, she met with Dr. Sabrina N’Diaye, and began learning mind-body skills to help individuals process trauma and begin their journey of healing.
-After going through advanced training, Nafisah began to further develop her counseling skills working under the supervision of Dr. Sabrina.
-Since then, she has co-facilitated two mind-body skills groups for African-American women called Black Blossoms and has even gone on to create another mind-body skill group, Melanin Minds, centered around mental health in the Black community.
-Nafisah is deeply humbled by the opportunity to work with men and women of all ages.
-She is empathetic, passionate, and dedicated to her work.
+Born and raised in New Jersey, Nafisah Harley is a mental health advocate who is passionate about helping individuals heal & reducing stigma, particularly in the Black community.
+Nafisah obtained her Master’s Degree in Clinical Mental Health Counseling from Johns Hopkins University and is currently serving as a practitioner at the Heart Nest.
+After meeting with Dr. Sabrina N’Diaye, she began learning mind-body skills to help individuals process trauma and begin their journey of healing.
+Since then, she has completed certification and has facilitated multiple mind-body skills groups for African-American women (Black Blossoms), Muslim women (Majestic Muslimahs), and members of the Black community (Melanin Minds).
+Nafisah is deeply humbled by the opportunity to work with men and women of all ages, as she is empathetic, passionate, and dedicated to her work.
 Nafisah believes that the journey to healing is a process that helps unearth our potential and further develops the gift within to be a better version of our true self.

 Benuuas Kenya Pope